 It is suggested by several experts that the bitstream constraint would simplify decoders that would not implement following precisely the VPDU concept.
 It is however not clear if the proposed text covers all corner cases.
 There is some concern that it might destabilize the specification, where it took several meeting cycles to get to a solution that guarantees operation of IBC with limited local memory.

 It is also asked if the wraparound and the VPDU concept would be needed any more.

 It is also mentioned that the loss might be larger with other CTU sizes.

-Revisit: Offline discussion between proponents and other interested parties to clarify the pros and cons
+See further notes under JVET-P1018.